 Based on Historical Data

-This statement only shows how the company has performed in the previous year and does not give much clarity of current and future costs of the company.
+This statement only shows how the company has performed in the previous year and does not give much clarity of the current and future costs of the company.
 Hence, it does not reveal the realistic comparison of the profit position of the company.
 Also, the projected fund flow statement is also not very accurate.

 Goes Hand In Hand with Cash Flow Statement